jlb226/magclust/README.md

-Implementing superparamagnetic clustering algorithm via Python and R packages
+Implementing superparamagnetic clustering algorithm into an R package

+(See corresponding Python package repo coming soon)